FAQsFrequently Asked Questions

 I am not a licensed clinician and I do not provide medical care or advice.
-I am not a replacement for your healthcare team, but rather a supplement to the team who provides thoughtful research, options, and insights to help you make informed decisions.
+I am not a replacement for your healthcare team, but rather a supplement to the team that provides thoughtful research, options, and insights to help you make informed decisions.

 Are your services covered by insurance?

 Private patient advocates do not accept private insurance or Medicare.
-Private advocacy is a fee-for-service model and paid directly by our clients.
+Private advocacy is a fee-for-service model and is paid directly by our clients.
 My expertise is unbiased and customized specifically to your needs without the influence of a for-profit organization’s reimbursement structure.
 My priority is to provide exceptional and customized service for every client.

 Can you accompany me on doctor’s appointments?

 I do accompany my clients to appointments when requested.
 Geography dictates whether it is face-to-face or virtual.
 Expenses such as mileage, tolls, and parking will apply.
 I do not provide transportation to medical appointments, however.